adrienpayong/Legal-Case-Document-Summarization-Extractive-and-Abstractive-Methods-and-their-Evaluation/README.md

-# Legal Case Document Summarization: Extractive and Abstractive Methods and their Evaluation
+# Review — Legal Case Document Summarization: Extractive and Abstractive Methods and their Evaluation
 ## Introduction

 In Common Law systems, law practitioners have to read through hundreds of case judgements/rulings in order to identify relevant cases that they can cite as prece- dents in an ongoing case.
 This is a time-consuming process as case documents are generally very long and complex.
 Thus, automatic summarization of